mpantelidakis/Sunlit-leaf-annotator/README.md

 ### How to use

-Put all the images assigned to you inside data/train
+Place all images you wish to annotate in the data/train/ directory

 Once you are in the project's root folder